baltpeter/thesis-mobile-consent-dialogs/docs/notes.md

 * [ ] Save raw mitmproxy flows/logs.
 * [ ] Look for SDK indicators in prefs?
 * [ ] Change geolocation.
+* [ ] For button color highlight: Also compare with background.

 ### Promises from proposal